howsoai/howso-docs/source/getting_started/terminology.rst

 Evaluate and update uncertainties about the data for use in future queries, as well as tune internal parameters to improve performance and accuracy of predictions and analysis.

+    - **Targeted**

+        Most modeling workflows require a set of one or more independent input variables (or features) and output a set of one or more variables that depend on the input.
+Often, these outputs, which are the values you want to generate or predict, are called "target" features.
+Workflows which predict target features are a type of *targeted*, or supervised, analysis.
+Howso performs targeted analysis when the user specifies `context features`, or input features, and `action features`, or target features, in the `analyze()` call.
+        When a targeted analysis is specified, Howso specifically optimizes its underlying IBL algorithm to perform well at predicting the action features, enabling excellent model performance and low error predictions.

+    - **Targetless**

+        In contrast to targeted predictions, because of Howso's data-centric nature, context (input) and action (output/target) features do not need to be specified, and *targetless* analysis can be performed.
+Targetless analysis means that predictions can be made about any features, given the other features; this allows the user to easily predict a variety of features without specifying new inputs and outputs.
+        Howso performs targetless analysis by default for all predictions.

 React
 -----